JaciBrunning/digitalocean_dns/README.md

 DigitalOcean DNS Update
 ===

 A small docker image to continuously update DNS Records on DigitalOcean.
-Useful for doing your own Dynamic DNS without a static IP. https://hub.docker.com/r/jaci/digitalocean_dns
+Useful for doing your own Dynamic DNS without a static IP.
+https://hub.docker.com/r/jaci/digitalocean_dns

 ## Env Vars:
-`API_Key`: Your DigitalOcean API Key. _REQUIRED_.
+`API_KEY`: Your DigitalOcean API Key. _REQUIRED_.
 `DOMAIN`: The DigitalOcean Domain you wish to update. _REQUIRED_.
 `SUBDOMAIN`: The Subdomain you with to update. _REQUIRED_.
 `TTL`: The TTL, in seconds.
 Default: 3600 (1 Hr).